 This probably strikes a sharper cord with me because, in the real world, many feminists are treated like crap due to people’s opinions of what “being a feminist” means.
 This mainly comes from this need to discredit the movement.
 Hence the term “feminazi”.

-As with all things, there will always be a minority that fit those opinions however MOST feminists are not men-haters, they are not wanting women to be solely in charge or to oppress men or to be seen as better than.
+As with all things, there will always be a minority that fit those opinions, however, MOST feminists are not men-haters, they are not wanting women to be solely in charge or to oppress men or to be seen as better than.
+Feminism fights sex-based oppression which is still a very prevalent issue around the world.

 So let’s stop using “feminist” as a negative term and stop perpetuating the negative image that people have tagged onto that word.

 Unless your story is set in America’s Next Top Model house, then please let’s throw in some variety.
-Not all female characters should be the same age and that age should not be only ever under 30.
+Firstly, not all female characters should be the same age and that age should consistently be under 30.

 Let’s try some differences and no I don’t mean having a blonde, a redhead and a brunette.